 As a top tip I recommend heading to the SPT website and downloading a copy of their station map.
 That way you can walk around the city’s attractions and find your most convenient subway stop at the end of your day.
 Alternatively, head on over to Google Maps as they also list all the SPT stations.
 Honestly, where would we be nowadays without Google?

 Buses meanwhile are quite busy and seem to attract ‘interesting’ characters whenever I’ve been on them (or perhaps I’m the one that attracts these people) and I’m afraid they’re not a patch on Edinburgh’s beautifully clean Lothian Buses.

-That being said, First Buses cover the entire city and you can get a day ticket across all city zones for £4.60 or a family ticket from just £9, which makes for a cheap day of exploration with the kids.
+That being said, First Buses cover the entire city and you can get an adult day ticket across all city zones for £4.60 or an under-19 ticket for £4, which makes for a cheap day out with the kids.

 As far as taxis are concerned they’re by far the easiest option, but also the most expensive.